Tusk (album): Critical reception

 In his review for Rolling Stone, Stephen Holden emphasised the experimental nature of the album, comparing it to the Beatles' "White Album" in that "Tusk is less a collection of finished songs than a mosaic of pop-rock fragments by individual performers."
 Robert Christgau of The Village Voice was more ambivalent, lauding Buckingham's production and experimentation, while dismissing Christine McVie's and Stevie Nicks's contributions.
+Music Week thought that the album "did not have the same impact" as Rumours.

 Cashbox characterised Tusk as the band's "most adventuresome LP to date" and posited that it would take "six months before people really realize what a creative masterpiece the two-LP set is."
 Record World called Tusk "a highly progressive disc that takes more than one listen to digest."
 Reviewing the album for Billboard, Ed Harrison thought there was sufficient material on Tusk to classify it as "an artistically successful venture".
 He also believed that Tusk would have been "an incredible follow-up to Rumours" if it was condensed from a double album to a single disc.
 In a different review from Billboard written one week prior to Harrison's writeup, the publication said that some tracks on Tusk "sound as if they were culled right off the 'Rumours' LP."

 Retrospectively, AllMusic's Stephen Thomas Erlewine found the album to be timeless, calling it "a peerless piece of pop art" that rivals the more accessible Rumours album in terms of quality.
 Amanda Petrusich of Pitchfork found the album "self-indulgent" and "terrifically strange".
 Clark Collis of Blender felt that the album lacked enough quality material to justify a 2-disc collection.
 Kris Needs wrote in Record Collector that McVie's tracks "have best stood the test of time" and felt that they bore the closest resemblance to the band's work on Rumours.
 Retrospective reviews noted the stark contrast between the album's lush opening track, "Over & Over", and the production of the following track, "The Ledge".